-Frequently Asked Questions About West Virginia Wrongful Death Claims
+Frequently Asked Questions About West Virginia Wrongful Death Claims, Lawsuits, and Settlements

 What is a Wrongful Death Claim?

-Wrongful death is defined by West Virginia Code §55-7-5 as the death of a person that is caused by a wrongful act, neglect, or default and such person would have had a personal injury claim against the responsible party if that person would have lived.
+A wrongful death in West Virginia is defined by West Virginia Code §55-7-5 as the death of a person that is caused by a wrongful act, neglect, or default and such person would have had a personal injury claim against the responsible party if that person would have lived.

 The primary purposes of a West Virginia wrongful death claim are 1) to provide compensation to those who lost a loved one and 2) to deter future wrongful conduct by holding the responsible party accountable.
 In other words, a wrongful death claim can protect others from similar tragedies, which is important to many people who have lost a loved one because of negligence.